haxtheweb/edtechjoker/draft-outline.md

 - Here's a codepen that has comments spelling out how to work with JSON data as well as fetch information from websites:
 - https://codepen.io/btopro/pen/LEGdLyo?editors=1010
 - This is a good plugin to get for inspecting and viewing JSON data responses -- https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en

+## Lazy loading when visible
+- A possible solution for lazyloading -- https://web.dev/articles/browser-level-image-lazy-loading
 - IntersectionOberser implementation article I wrote awhile back -- https://dev.to/btopro/adding-an-intersectionobserver-to-any-web-component-3io1
-- You are not required to use IntersectionObserver but it's one possible solution
+  - You are not required to use IntersectionObserver but it's one possible solution.
+IntersectionObservers would allow lazy loading the ENTIRE element on visibility as opposed to JUST the image
 Conditional rendering in this case would be helpful!
 ```js
 render() {